 Consulting for German-legal e-scooters, EU s-pedelecs and bicycle class lighting (which is also applicable to pedelecs, e-scooters/self balancing vehicles like segways):

-I've dealt with several companies (in the UK, EU, USA, and other continents) for their projects of bicycle lighting and e-scooters for the German market and pedelecs/s-pedelecs for the EU-market.
+I've dealt with several companies (in the UK, EU, USA, and other continents) for their projects of bicycle lighting, e-scooters for the German market and pedelecs/s-pedelecs for the EU-market.
 Some of these companies are: Exposure/Ultimate sports engineering in the UK, Superpedestrian in the USA.

 What I can I provide: